rweigel/hxform/README.md

 Over time, we have needed to use various coordinate transform libraries in Python.
 Multiple libraries have been used because

 1. not all libraries had all needed transforms,
-2. some libraries were too slow for application,
+2. some libraries were too slow for an application,
 3. some libraries had bugs, and
-4. some libraries did not interface with ParaView's Python (they ship their own version of Python).
+4. some libraries did not interface with ParaView's Python (they embed a version of Python).

 To facilitate comparison, we have developed a single interface.
 To transform a vector `v` at time `t` from coordinate system `csys_in` to `csys_out`, using library `lib`, use